Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 • Swollen lips

 Do you have any of these symptoms?
-If so, read on to find out the possible causes of your dry lips.
+If so, read on to discover the possible causes of your dry lips.

-Chapped lips are often caused by external irritants, such as as licking your lips or fancy food and warm, dry weather.
+Chapped lips are often caused by external irritants, such as licking your lips, fancy food, and warm, dry weather.

 But if you’re experiencing dry lips even when you’re not exposed to any of these irritants, it could be a sign of an underlying health condition, such as a vitamin deficiency.

-The usual cold and heat can lead to cracked lips, as are some medicines such as cholesterol-reducing medicines.
+The usual cold and heat can lead to cracked lips, as are some cholesterol-reducing medicines.

 There are many possible causes of vitamin deficiencies, including: